symPiotr/amplicon_analysis_pipeline/16S_rRNA_workflow.md

 # 16S rRNA amplicon data analysis - recommended workflow
-This pipeline assumes that you will start with amplicon data for 16S rRNA V4 region (16S-V4_SampleName_R1.fastq & 16S-V4_SampleName_R2.fastq for each of your experimental sample), or alternatively V1-V2 region, extracted from the original dataset using the approach described in [README](README.md).
+This pipeline starts with raw amplicon data for 16S rRNA V4 region, or alternatively V1-V2 region (16S-V4_SampleName_R1.fastq & 16S-V4_SampleName_R2.fastq for each sample).
+It is assumed that the data were extracted from the original multi-target amplicon data using the approach described in [README](README.md): only read pairs where both the forward and the reverse read contained error-free primer sequences were extracted.
+&nbsp;

 ### Setting up work space